jkimthu/under-pressure/README.md

 4. XTime = transition time (leave empty [])
 5. Period = desired fluctuation T in seconds
 6. Rate = signal bits per second
-The signal generated is a variable that is called when running the next script.

 ### Three. runPressure.m
 Takes the created signal and initiates it upon sensing that image acquisition has begun, thus timing fluctuating signal with experimental t = 0.